 So, why has this diet program prospered for so long?

 Well, although it might not be the healthiest approach to weight loss, it does work.
-In fact, it is often ranked among the best diets in the U.S. The premise of the program: cut carbohydrates and increase fat intake is a quick way to shock your body and increase fat burn.
-However, it is important to note that food technology and our understanding of food has changed significantly since this diet was first introduced.
+In fact, it is often ranked among the best diets in the U.S. The premise of the program is a quick way to shock your body and increase fat burn.
+However, it is important to note that our understanding of food has changed significantly since this diet was first introduced.
 We now understand a lot more about the digestibility of different foods and the need for portion control.
 Unfortunately, this was not considered when the diet was first created.

 The growing appreciation for fat intake over the typical “low fat diet” has also been investigated in many science research initiatives.
 Overall, the majority of research is finding that low-carb diets are more effective than low-fat diets.
 On average, low carb diets are known to increase HDL Cholesterol (the good cholesterol that puts you at a lower risk for cardiovascular disease and helps keep your metabolism strong) AND decrease your triglycerides.
 When your triglyceride levels are too high, they can increase your risk of a stroke, heart disease, and metabolic syndrome.

-In order to better understand how to tailor the Atkins Diet to your own lifestyle, we spoke to Dr. Keith Berkowitz, author of The Stubborn Fat Fix and advisor to Dr. Atkins.
-Dr. Berkowitz explained that while a low carb, high fat diet can help obtain weight loss goals, there is no “hard and fast rule” that applies to everyone for weight loss.
+To better understand how to tailor the Atkins Diet to your own lifestyle, we spoke to Dr. Keith Berkowitz, author of The Stubborn Fat Fix and advisor to Dr. Atkins.
+Dr. Berkowitz explained that while a low-carb, high-fat diet can help obtain weight loss goals, there is no “hard and fast rule” that applies to everyone for weight loss.
 In fact, although he utilizes certain aspects of the Atkins diet, Dr. Berkowitz does not recommend the induction phase of the program.
 Instead he recommends roughly 50-75 grams of carbs per day, although this can change depending on the patient and his/her weight loss goals.
-He believes you should eat foods that are nutrients dense to help control blood sugar levels.
-Dr. Berkowitz explained that balanced blood sugar levels and digestibility (aka making sure your body is able to break down and properly process your food) is the key to weight loss and healthy weight management.
+He believes you should eat foods that are nutrient dense to help control blood sugar levels.
+Dr. Berkowitz explained that balanced blood sugar levels and digestibility is the key to weight loss and healthy weight management.

-One issue we have with the Atkins is the lack of healthy serving size recommendations.
-The Atkins program only regulates the amount of net carbohydrates you can intake.
-It allows its devoted followers to eat hot dogs, red meat, and cheese (for example) without any portion control.
-A hot dog has only 2.2 grams of net carbohydrates per serving, you could literally eat hot dogs for breakfast, lunch, and dinner on Atkins!
+One issue we have with the Atkins diet is the lack of healthy serving size recommendations.
+The Atkins program only regulates the amount of net carbohydrates you can intake, thus allowing its devoted followers to eat hot dogs, red meat, and cheese without any portion control.
+With these rules, you could literally eat hot dogs for breakfast, lunch, and dinner!

-While we agree that healthy fat is good in moderation, endlessly eating processed meats every day will not support long term heart health.
+While we agree that healthy fat is good in moderation, endlessly eating processed meats every day will not support long-term heart health.
 This is something Dr. Berkowitz also addressed.
 He does not think the science behind “net carbohydrates” is exact and believes it is difficult to monitor your consumption that way.
 Additionally, not all protein options are easy to digest.
-Bacon and some dairy products, for example, are hard for your body to break down, however on the Atkins program you are able to eat as much meat and cheese as you like!
+Bacon and some dairy products, for example, are hard for your body to break down.

 Additionally, in the first phase of the Atkins Diet you are told to eliminate fruit and nuts.
 However, there certainly are healthy ways to include both these food groups into a diet and still lose weight!
 Mixed berries, for example, are high in fiber, vitamins, and antioxidants.
 This high fiber content keeps berries from significantly spiking your body’s blood sugar levels (unlike tropical fruits).
-Nuts are also a well rounded food that aren’t worth eliminating.
-They are packed with Omega-3, fiber, and vitamins as well.
+Nuts are also a well-rounded food not worth eliminating.
+They are packed with Omega-3, fiber, and vitamins, as well.
 Like berries, nuts can help to improve heart health and can help lower your cholesterol.

-And lets not forget about the power of whole grains and their importance to overall body health.
-We mentioned said importance in our “Debunking the Gluten Myth“ post.
-Eliminating carbohydrates like over processed white bread is obviously going to help your weight loss, but there are healthy, whole grain carbohydrates that can nourish your body.
+And let’s not forget about the power of whole grains and their importance to overall body health.
+We mentioned this in our “Debunking the Gluten Myth“ post.
+Eliminating carbohydrates like over-processed white bread is obviously going to help your weight loss, but there are healthy, whole grain carbohydrates that can nourish your body.
 Barley, quinoa, and sprouted breads will provide you with fiber, iron, and enriched nutrients (like Vitamin B).

 The Bottom Line:

-The best takeaway from this diet is: integrate healthy fats into your diet and maintain stable blood sugar levels.
-Yes, cutting carbohydrates will help you lose weight, but in order to successfully lose and maintain weight loss goals, we recommend a healthy, well-balanced diet that fits your body and your goals.
+The best takeaway from this program is to integrate healthy fats into your diet and maintain stable blood sugar levels.
+Yes, cutting carbohydrates will help you lose weight, but to successfully lose and maintain weight loss goals, we recommend a healthy, well-balanced diet that fits your body and your goals.